 For the Crusaders’ final home series against Schreiner University, in fact, players were able to utilize the clubhouse locker room, even while construction continued on the players’ lounge, two coaches’ offices and an additional storage closet.

 In its first year, the booster club helped raise funds to upgrade the team’s batting cages with a roof and outdoor lighting.
-The following year, members of the booster club approached Myers about their next endeavour.
-“Every team needs to have a clubhouse year-round,” said Myers.
+The following year, members of the booster club began their next endeavor: to have a clubhouse year-round.

 “The boys did a lot of work to help with the fundraising and even with some of the installation, so they’ve got some real sweat equity in the building,” said Mark Peterson Sr., president of the booster club, whose son (Mark Peterson Jr., BA ’19) currently plays infield for the Crusaders.

 The booster club plans to take a brief hiatus following the clubhouse opening, the club president explained; upcoming booster campaigns include renovating the stadium’s seating, improving the team’s statistical analysis software to enhance their on-field performance, installing additional outdoor lighting and improving the dugouts.

 Debra Ricard, MPM ’20, already had a master’s degree when she decided to enter the master’s program at UD.
 With a B.A. in architecture from Washington University in St. Louis and a master’s in architecture from the Catholic University of America, Ricard still did not feel she had found her vocation.+ Read More

 Nicknamed "Professor Bruce" and known for enchanting generations of students with his classroom stories, Professor of Management Bruce Evans is among the longest serving University of Dallas faculty members.+ Read More